ACM SIGMETRICS sponsors three major awards to recognize important contributions in the area of performance evaluation.

 - The SIGMETRICS Achievement Award recognizes a senior researcher who has made long-lasting influential contributions to computer/communication performance evaluation.

 - The SIGMETRICS Rising Star Research Award recognizes a junior researcher who demonstrates outstanding potential for research in computer/communication performance evaluation.

 - The SIGMETRICS Test of Time Award recognizes an influential SIGMETRICS paper from 10-12 years ago.

 The SIGMETRICS Achievement Award

-The ACM SIGMETRICS Achievement Award is given by the ACM Special Interest Group on Measurement and Evaluation (SIGMETRICS) to an individual who has made long-lasting, influential contributions to the theory or practice of computer/communication system performance evaluation.
-These contributions may include one or more of the following: theoretical advances that have influenced the techniques used to evaluate system performance; pragmatic techniques or software tools that have been applied widely to the evaluation of system performance; innovative applications of performance evaluation techniques that have had impact on the design of computer/communication systems.
+The ACM SIGMETRICS Achievement Award is given annually to an individual who has made long-lasting, influential contributions to the analysis and evaluation of computer/communication system performance.
+The contributions may be theoretical advances that have influenced the techniques used to predict, control and optimize the performance of computer/communication systems, practical procedures or software tools that have been used widely to manage system performance, or innovative applications of performance evaluation models that have impacted the design of computer/communication systems.

 2013: Dr. Jean Walrand (press release)